split my sides

 Featuring new and recent works by Amina Ross and Lola Ayisha Ogbara

-Curated by Stephanie Koch, Gallery Director
+Curated by Stephanie Koch, Interim Executive Director

 “Our landscape is its own monument: its meaning can only be traced on the underside…” - Édouard Glissant, Caribbean Discourse: Selected Essays, 1989